Non-alcoholic Fatty Liver Disease

 WHAT YOU SHOULD KNOW:

-- You have swelling in the upper right side of your abdomen.
+- You have increased pain or swelling in your abdomen.

 - You feel more tired than usual.

 - Your skin or the whites of your eyes look yellow.